 Rubi Sullivan | Quimby LOMBARDOZZI | Rachel GENE

-Rubi Sullivan is the founder and owner of Heal Animal Massage.
+Rubi Sullivan is the founder of Heal Animal Massage.
 She started her practice in 2006 and has been a busy bee ever since.
-Creating open communication between veterinarian, dog walker, trainer and herself she weaves her sessions to fit the needs of each particular patient.
-Rubi is trained in many facets of Animal Massage Therapy, including; swedish massage techniques, manual lymphatic drainage, scar tissue massage, myofascial release, trigger point work, hospice care and manual ligament therapy.
+Creating open communication between all members of the animal’s community, she weaves her sessions to fit the needs of each particular patient.
+Rubi is trained in many facets of Animal Massage Therapy, including; swedish massage techniques, manual lymphatic drainage, scar tissue massage, myofascial release, trigger point work, hospice care and post-surgical and rehabilitation massage techniques.
+She works not only with dogs but also with cats and the occasional pet rat.
 She is an instructor with the Northwest School of Animal Massage, and also teaches short introduction classes for dog owners in the Portland Metro area.

 Being an only child growing up in the country, Rubi has had a passion for animals her entire life.
 She has always wanted a goat, a monkey and a duck.
 She was a heartbroken pre-teen when she found out that her parents would only spring for horses, dogs, a rabbit, cats, chickens, honey bees, homing pigeons and goldfish.
 I think she had it pretty good ;)… although she still really wants a goat or two!

-Rubi is currently the proud animal caregiver for one amazing dog and 3 wonderful cats.
-She lives with Sacha Muchacha - a Three-legged Purebred Latin American Street Dog from the Galapagos, and her soulmate dog.
-Rubi is also servant to three furry kitties, Trout, Buffy and Mimi... and wouldn't have it any other way.
+Rubi is currently the grateful animal caregiver for one amazing dog and one extraordinary cat.
+She happily lives with her soulmate dog Sacha Muchacha - a Three-legged Purebred Latin American Street Dog from the Galapagos and Captain Trout, the Barry White of cats.
 Life is good.

 For as long as I can remember animals have captured my heart and been an important part of my life, especially senior and special needs dogs.
 Nothing makes me happier than seeing a dog relax and experience the restorative effects of therapeutic massage.
 My clients are dear to me and the animal/human connection established during massage is my favorite part of the job.